Simple spices, big flavor payoff.

 In my house, we absolutely LOVE to make our own homemade pickles – there’s nothing at the grocery store that can beat that fresh, crunchy taste.

-Luckily, my recipe for Refrigerator Dill Pickles is super easy, but I really wanted to find a Pickling Spice recipe that could help bring them to a whole new level!
+Luckily, my recipe for Refrigerator Dill Pickles is super easy, but I really wanted to find a Pickling Spice recipe to take them to a whole new level!

-That’s where this recipe comes in, as an incredibly simple DIY to bring that artisan, farmers market flavor to all sorts of homemade recipes, from pickled vegetables, to soups, to Instant Pot Corned Beef and Cabbage.
+That’s where this recipe comes in: an incredibly simple DIY to bring that artisan, farmers-market flavor to all sorts of homemade recipes, from pickled vegetables to soups to Instant Pot Corned Beef and Cabbage.

 What is Pickling Spice?

 Pickling spice is an aromatic spice blend, usually made up of dried ingredients like peppercorns, pepper flakes, dried herbs, and various spice seeds.
-These are usually kept whole or coarsely ground, to help them release their flavors while standing up to being soaked in vinegar long term.
+These are usually kept whole or coarsely ground to help them release their flavors while holding up to long-term soaking in vinegar.

-Most recipes and brands, including McCormick Mixed Pickling Spice, tend to follow the same rough lineup of ingredients to lend a spicy and sweet depth to homemade pickles.
+Most recipes and brands, including McCormick Mixed Pickling Spice, follow a similar lineup of ingredients to lend spicy, sweet depth to homemade pickles.

 Black peppercorns, yellow mustard seeds. coriander seeds, bay leaves, red pepper flakes, whole cloves, ground ginger, allspice berries, and dill seed are the ingredients for this recipe.

 • Black peppercorns.
 Of the black pepper varieties, whole tellicherry peppercorns are recommended.
-One of the more popular varieties, they bring a bright and almost sweet flavor with their peppery kick.
+One of the more popular varieties, they offer a bright, almost sweet flavor with a peppery kick.

 • Yellow mustard seeds.
 Lacking the zesty flavor of the condiment for which they’re known, whole yellow mustard seeds have a mellow, slightly bitter, spicy-sweet taste.

 • Coriander seeds.
-Fresh coriander is known for its bold and floral flavor, but coriander seeds are significantly milder, bringing a warm, aromatic, vaguely sweet note of citrus.
+Fresh coriander is known for its bold, floral flavor, but coriander seeds are significantly milder, bringing a warm, aromatic, vaguely sweet citrus note.

 • Allspice berries.
-Popular in Caribbean cuisine, allspice berries have a warm, slightly bitter combination of flavors similar to cloves, cinnamon, and nutmeg.
+Popular in Caribbean cuisine, allspice berries have a warm, slightly bitter flavor similar to cloves, cinnamon, and nutmeg.

 • Bay leaves.
-When infused in a liquid like broth or vinegar, bay leaves provide an aromatic, bitter flavor that serves mainly as a counter to other, bolder flavors.
+When infused in a liquid such as broth or vinegar, bay leaves provide an aromatic, bitter flavor that mainly serves as a counterpoint to other, bolder flavors.

 • Red pepper flakes.
 While lacking in much flavor on their own, crushed red pepper flakes provide a simple, subtle heat.

 • Whole cloves.
-Strongly aromatic, whole clove brings a very warm, mildly sweet flavor that plays well with other spices.
+Strongly aromatic, whole cloves bring a warm, mildly sweet flavor that pairs well with other spices.

 • Ground ginger.
-Slightly more mild than its fresh counterpart, ground ginger is very warm and spicy-sweet in flavor.
+Slightly milder than its fresh counterpart, ground ginger is very warm and spicy-sweet in flavor.

 Please see the recipe card below for the full instructions, ingredient amounts, and a printable recipe.